-Though real estate has traditionally been slow to embrace the recently emerged tech trends, it’s high time to start.
-Such technologies as Artificial Intelligence & Machine Learning can bring tangible benefits to all parties involved – sellers and renters, buyers and tenants, as well as to real estate brokers, agents and other professionals.
+Real estate has traditionally been slow to embrace the emerging trends, but things are starting to change.
+Artificial Intelligence & Machine Learning can bring tangible benefits to all parties involved – sellers and renters, buyers and tenants, real estate brokers, agents, and other professionals.

-Artificial Intelligence is a set of technologies that aim at enabling machines to perform sophisticated tasks that are inherent only to humans, such as judgment and evaluation, problem solving and decision making, pattern recognition, comprehension and production of language.
-One of the most widespread approach to achieve AI is through Machine Learning (ML).
-ML is the field of computer science, which is aimed to make computers learn from the data they are exposed to by themselves, without being explicitly programmed.
+Artificial Intelligence powers machines that are able to perform sophisticated tasks such as judgment and evaluation, problem-solving and decision making, pattern recognition, language production and comprehension.
+One of the most efficient approaches to achieve artificial intelligence is through Machine Learning (ML).
+ML is a field of computer science aimed at making computers learn from data without being explicitly programmed to do so.

-The machine learning-enhanced software has recently made much splash, for its ability to сompletely automate time-consuming repetitive tasks, make intelligent recommendations to human professionals, automatically detect suspicious behavior and many more.
+ML-enhanced software has taken the world by storm for its ability to completely automate time-consuming, repetitive tasks, make intelligent recommendations, accurately detect suspicious behavior and many more.

-AI has been used to advance many industries, including finance, insurance, retail, healthcare, and more; and real estate is yet another industry able to embrace the full power of the disruptive technology.
+Artificial intelligence has been used to advance many industries, including finance, insurance, retail, healthcare, and more.
+Real estate is yet another industry embracing the full power of the disruptive technology.

-Imagine having data-based answers to the questions like “Who of the current prospects is most likely to buy the house A?
+With it, you can have data-based answers to the questions like “Who of the current prospects is most likely to buy house?
 What is the probability of that?” in a matter of seconds… Obtaining the relevant insights, such as fact-based predictions, buying patterns, crucial conditions for successful deals and the factors that result in no deals at all – these are just a few opportunities that the technology can offer.

-Brokers deal with massive datasets of legal papers, property appraisal reports, sales details, ownership history, zoning regulations and so on.
-The amount of data grows as a broker reaches the stage of finalizing the contract, and includes leases, non-disclosure agreements, partnership agreements, supplemental financial documents and other documents.
+Brokers deal with massive datasets such as legal papers, property appraisal reports, sales details, ownership history, zoning regulations and so on.
+The amount of data grows as the broker reaches the stage of finalizing the contract, and includes leases, non-disclosure agreements, partnerships, supplemental financial documents, etc.

-Surely, the spread of computers alleviated much paperwork, but this hasn’t made real estate a less documentation-intensive field.
-The documents have become digital, but still a human professional is needed to deal with all the data.
-Some companies use systems such as ECM, ERP, BPM to alleviate their data issues.
-This empowers them to work quicker and more effectively, but only to a certain limited degree.
+Of course, computers reduce paperwork dramatically, but this hasn’t made real estate less red-tape.
+The documents have become digital, but still, a human professional is needed to deal with all the data.
+Some companies use systems such as ECM, ERP, BPM to solve their data issues.
+This allows them to work quicker and more effectively, but only to a certain extent.

-Artificial Intelligence introduces one of the newest and most innovative ways the data can be managed: faster, more comprehensively, requiring less (or no) human attention.
+Artificial Intelligence introduces one of the newest and most innovative approaches to data management – you can do it faster, more comprehensively, and with less (or no) human attention.

-AI can outperform a real estate professional in performing their major responsibilities such as conducting market demographic studies, environmental research and financial analysis.
-The technology can be leveraged to ensure that everything is in order with documentation by constantly analyzing it; and in case of any inconsistency, such as missing signatures, invalid characters, empty fields, unintended legal missteps etc send notifications.
-Such effective data management service allows having data logically structured, securely stored, easy to retrieve and analyze, cleaned and without duplications.
+AI outperforms a real estate professional when it comes to conducting demographic market research, environmental and financial analysis.
+The technology can be leveraged to ensure the accuracy of data by constantly analyzing it.
+In case of any inconsistency – such as missing signatures, invalid characters, empty fields, unintended legal missteps – the AI-powered tool sends notifications.
+As a result, data is logically structured, securely stored, unreplicated, easy to retrieve and analyze.

-What’s more, ML-driven software is able to pick up on patterns in the data (which are often imperceptible to the human eye) and turn reams of data into actionable insights.
-For instance, if fed with the corresponding data, it can indicate when a specific neighborhood is likely to explode in popularity.
+What’s more, ML-driven software recognizes patterns in the data (which are often overlooked by humans) and uses them to generate actionable insights.
+For instance, if fed with the relevant data, it can indicate when a specific property type is likely to explode in popularity.

 Effective Lead Management

-A powerful AI system can scan an awful lot of data points drawn from historical sales records to identify the properties most likely to sell.
+A powerful AI system can scan piles of data patterns drawn from historical sales records to identify the most demanded property types.
 This information can be of help to marketers, salespeople and brokers in their advertising activities.